risingPhil/PokeMe64/README.md

     libdragon make -j 12

 # Usage
 WARNING: Do not insert or remove your gameboy cartridge, N64 transfer pak or controller while the Nintendo 64 is powered on.
-Doing so might corrupt your save file!
+Doing so might corrupt your save file or just plainly won't work! (header validation check may fail)

 - Copy PokeMe64.z64 to your Nintendo 64 flash cartridge. (such as Everdrive64, Super 64, ED64Plus, ...)
 - Have your Nintendo 64 powered off.
 (IMPORTANT)